lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   }

   // Very long dash, slightly rotated for 25% of animation.
-  // This is the head of the stroke getting away from the tail.
+  // This is the "head" of the stroke getting away from the tail.
   50%,
   75% {
     stroke-dashoffset: 75;